nat649/cpuY-iOS/README.md

 developed on my macbook air from early 2015 with macos 15

-the last full fre version is the 1.1 and for after version like 1.2 (temperature feature and more cpu device supported)
+the last full free version is the 1.1 and for after version like 1.2 (temperature feature and more cpu device supported)